ncatlab/nlab-content/pages/8044.md

 * The "[[classical mathematics|classical]]" solution, adopted in [[ZFC]] and thus by most mainstream mathematicians, is to restrict the axiom of comprehension so as to disallow the formation of the set $R$: one requires that the set being constructed be a subset of some already existing set.
 The restricted axiom is usually given a different name such as the [[axiom of separation]].

+* Essentially the same resolution is used in class theories such as [[NBG]].
+Here we may write down the definition of $R$, but from $R \notin R$ we may conclude $R \in R$ only if we already know that $R$ is a set; the $x$ in the definition must be a set.
+So we have no contradiction, but only a proof that $R$ is a [[proper class]].

+* In the set theory called [[New Foundations]], the axiom of comprehension is restricted in a rather different way, by requiring the set-defining formula to be "stratifiable".
+Since the formula $x\notin x$ is not stratifiable, the set $R$ cannot be formed.

 * In most [[structural set theories]], there is no need to artificially restrict the set-formation rules: if sets cannot be elements of other sets, then the "definition" of $R$ is just a type error.

-* In the set theory called [[New Foundations]], the axiom of comprehension is restricted in a different way, by requiring the set-defining formula to be "stratifiable".
-Since the formula $x\notin x$ is not stratifiable, the set $R$ cannot be formed.

 * Alternatively, one can change the underlying logic.
 Passing to [[constructive logic]] does not help: although there is a seeming appeal to [[excluded middle]] (either $R\in R$ or $R\notin R$), without using excluded middle we can obtain that $R$ is both not in $R$ and not not in $R$, which is also a contradiction.
 However, passing to [[linear logic]] (or even [[affine logic]]) does help: there is an unavoidable use of [[contraction rule|contraction]] in the paradox.
 There exist consistent [[linear set theory|linear set theories]] with the full comprehension axiom, in which $R\in R$ implies $R\notin R$ and vice versa, but we can never get both $R\in R$ and $R\notin R$ at the same time to produce a paradox.